Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 - Current Events: Mostly, the passage is picked from a recent development across the world, which may be hype and is in the news.

 - Economy Related: Passage related to economic growth or the development of a country may also be put up in the comprehension part.

 - Social Sciences: This is another sector from which the passage may be put forth in the Verbal Ability section.

-- Philosophy & Psychology: The comprehension may deal with topics of philosophy and psychology, making the topic moderately complicated for the candidate.
+- Philosophy & Psychology: The comprehension may deal with philosophy and psychology topics, making the topic moderately complicated for the candidate.

 - Imaginary Events: It is also possible that the passage may be based on fictitious information which may not be realistic and just be imaginary.

-The reason why the comprehension is based on the current events maximum times is that applicants may have come across the news through various platforms and may be aware of the topic.
+The comprehension is based on the current events maximum times because applicants may have come across the news through various platforms and may be aware of the topic.